CS2103JAN2017-W14-B2/main/docs/UserGuide.md

 Examples:

 * `add Email progress report ed/19-02-2017 c/Project p/YES r/weekly`
-* `add Dinner with Jim i/In Orchard road sd/next friday ed/19-02-2017 c/Meeting p/no`
+* `a Dinner with Jim i/In Orchard road sd/next friday ed/19-02-2017 c/Meeting p/no`
-* `add Contract signing sd/tomorrow at 3 PM c/Work i/company merger`
+* `+ Contract signing sd/tomorrow at 3 PM c/Work i/company merger`

 #### 3.2.1.
 Accepted Date Format
 Date can be either in the UK format `i.e dd-mm-yyyy` or the US format `i.e mm-dd-yyyy` depending on the region and date settings of your computer.
 It can also be in natural language `i.e this sunday` and is case-insensitive.<br>